Files

 Writing Non-Spatial Data

 To write non-spatial data to Amazon Redshift, the Amazon Redshift Writer needs to be used.
-For more details on the Amazon Redshift parameters, please see the documentation.
+For more details on Amazon Redshift parameters, please refer to the documentation.

 Part 3: Reading from Amazon Redshift Spatial